SeasonedMiso/pitchquiz/README.md

 ---------------------------------
 TODO:
-fix textarea styling for mobile list of things already used/ stop repetetion
+-fix textarea styling for mobile
+-list of things already used/ stop repetetion

 Sentence tool:
+-Generate button verb conjugation
+-failed sentence list
-Generate button verb conjugation failed sentence list get rid of blue on toggle red off make navbar display on mobile divide sentence.js into a script to parse yoga syntax, and a script to accept an input of a text file in format of (sentence,dropArray)
+-get rid of blue on toggle red off
+-make navbar display on mobile
+-divide sentence.js into a script to parse yoga syntax, and a script to accept an input of a text file in format of (sentence,dropArray)

 Word Tool:
 Errors:
-0 remove conjugated forms (細かく vs 細かい) remove compound words that only have one word parsed (身[み;h]のまわり)
+- remove conjugated forms (細かく vs 細かい)
+- remove compound words that only have one word parsed (身[み;h]のまわり)

     ToDO:
     mobile formating